A Basildon Chronology|

 buildings at Fodderwick in the town centre.
 The site, which was later expanded, would remain in

 council use until the 1990s when it was finally cleared for the Westgate Shopping Park development.

 Pitsea Congregational Church hall at Rectory Park Drive, Pitsea demolished.
 The church had fallen into a state of disrepair after being sold when a new

 building doubling as a church and hall along with a manse was built at Honey Pot Lane in Basildon in 1960.

-and piped television service into all Basildon Development Corporation homes.
+and piped television service into all existing Basildon Development Corporation homes.
 This new 'aerial

 less' service utilised the basement of the town centre tower block Brooke House which also